Great Society: Medicaid

 In 1966 welfare recipients of all ages received medical care through the Medicaid program.
 Medicaid was created on July 30, 1965, under Title XIX of the Social Security Act of 1965.
 Each state administers its own Medicaid program while the federal Centers for Medicare and Medicaid Services (CMS) monitors the state-run programs and establishes requirements for service delivery, quality, funding, and eligibility standards.

+Neighborhood health centers

+Under the Economic Opportunity Act of 1964's Community Action Program, as noted by one study, "hospitals, medical schools, community groups, and health departments received grants to plan and administer neighborhood health centers in low-income areas."
+One hundred neighborhood health centers had been set up under the Economic Opportunity Act by 1971.